Ray Boone: Baseball career

 In a thirteen-year career, he hit .275 with 151 home runs and 737 runs batted in (RBIs) in 1,373 games for the Indians, Detroit Tigers, Chicago White Sox, Kansas City Athletics, Milwaukee Braves and Boston Red Sox.
 His 1,260 hits also included 162 doubles and 46 triples.

 Cleveland Indians

 Early career

 Ray Boone signed his first professional contract with the Cleveland Indians in 1942 at age 18.
-He received a $500 signing bonus and began playing for the Indian's Class C team in Wausau, Wisconsin.
+He received a $500 signing bonus and began playing for the Indians’ Class C team in Wausau, Wisconsin.
 In 1942, Boone played in 89 games.
 He batted .306, had 41 RBIs, 13 doubles, eight triples, and four home runs.

 After the 1942 season, Boone enlisted in the United States Navy during World War II, putting his baseball career on hold.
 During the next three years, Boone served at the San Diego Naval Training Center.
 The training center had a baseball team, which Boone played for on the weekends alongside Bob Lemon and George Vico, both future major leaguers.